JialeZh/MongoDBproject/README.md

 # Pantry Management Application Built with Vue and MongoDB
 How to Start Backend Server
-1. Open “server” folder with Visual Studio Code
+1. Open “server” folder with IDE
 2. Open new Terminal
 3. Type “npm install” in the Terminal
 4. Type “node server.js” to start the server